robertdavidgraham/masscan/README.md

 	$ cd masscan
 	$ sudo apt-get install libpcap-dev
 	$ make
-	$ make regresss

 This puts the program in the `masscan/bin` subdirectory.
 You'll have to manually copy it to something like `/usr/local/bin` if you want to install it elsewhere on the system.

 While Linux is the primary target platform, the code runs well on many other systems.
-Here's some additional info:
+Here's some additional build info:
-* Windows:Visual Studio: use the VS10 project in the `vs10` subdirectory
+* Windows w/ Visual Studio: use the VS10 project
-* Windows:MingGW: just type `make`
+* Windows w/ MingGW: just type `make`
-* Windows:cygwin: won't work, I hate cygwin
+* Windows w/ cygwin: won't work
+* Mac OS X /w XCode: use the XCode4 project
-* Mac OS X: once you install the development tools, just type `make`
+* Mac OS X /w cmdline: just type `make`
-* FreeBSD: type `gmake`, probably will have some problems
+* FreeBSD: type `gmake`
-* other: won't work, don't care
+* other: I don't know, don't care

-Linux and Windows (both 64-bit) are what I use every day, so that's what's likely to work best.
-If you are having some problem on another platform, try going back a version or two.

 ## PF_RING

-Because of Linux kernel overhead, the transmit rate is limited to about 2 million packets/second.
-To go faster, a "zero-overhead" driver is needed that bypasses the Linux kernel.
-One such driver is known as PF_RING DNA.
-Using this driver, the code can run at 10 million packets/second.
-And really, it's only that slow because since I don't have an Internet connection that fast, I haven't had a time to optimize it further.
-I'm pretty sure I coiuld get 20 million packets/second with a minor amount of tuning.

-The PF_RING drivers must be installed separately.
-You need to install the `pf_ring.ko` driver, as well as replace the `ixgbe.ko` driver for Intel cards.
-You need the shared library `/usr/lib/libpfring.so` in the proper directory.
-You probably need to reconfigure things so that the drivers install automatically on bootup.

-As for `masscan`, no special build instructions are needed.
-Indeed, you can use a binary built before the installation of any PF_RING files.
-The program will automatically detect if PF_RING is available and use it.
-You can force the issue with the `--pfring` command-line option, which will force `masscan` to fail if it can't use PF_RING, and print diagnostic information why.
+To get beyond 2 million packets/second, you need an Intel 10-gbps Ethernet adapter and a special driver known as "PF_RING DNA" from http://www.netop.org.
+Masscan doesn't need to be rebuilt in order to use PF_RING.
+To use PF_RING, you need to build the following components:
+* `libpfring.so` (installed in /usr/lib/libpfring.so)
+* `pf_ring.ko` (their kernel driver)
+* `ixgbe.ko` (their version of the Intel 10-gbps Ethernet driver)

+You don't need to build their version of `libpcap.so`.

+When Masscan detects that an adapter is named something like `dna0` instead of something like `eth0`, it'll automatically switch to PF_RING mode.

 ## Regression testing